turris-cz/user-docs/docs/hw/omnia/serial-boot.md

 4. get ready to interrupt the booting process as described below

+!!! note
+    Close all other console connections to the router while booting.
+If you have another serial console open and attached to the `/dev/ttyUSB0`, the upload of the boot image will be very slow and will not be able to get uploaded in time.

 If everything works well, you should see the U-Boot being transferred to your Omnia and once done, you'll see U-Boot prompt and you can use that to recover your device.